 - Offer language checking of applications to the ERC.

 MORE WITHIN THE SAME SUBJECT AREA

-It has now been decided who will recieve an ERC Proof of concept grant in the first call 2022.
-The grant is made available to those who already have an ERC award, and will cover activities at the very early stage of turning research outputs into a co...
+It has now been decided who will recieve an ERC Proof of concept grant in the second round of the second call 2022.
+Three of the researches awarded the grant is affiliated to a Swedish university.